-In this quickstart, we'll spin up an Imply cluster, load some example data, and visualize the data.
+In this guide, we'll spin up an Imply cluster, load some example data, and visualize it.

-Please note that the configurations used for this quickstart are tuned to be light on resource usage and are not meant for load testing large production data sets.
+The configuration used in this quickstart is intended to minimize resource usage and is not meant for load testing large production data sets.

 In this view, click on the "New cluster" button in the top right hand corner.